mlabs-haskell/godot-cardano/paima-demo/README.md

 Although, this demo is tied to `godot-cardano` wallet, Paima addon can be used completely independently with any other Godot project.
 Core `Paima` wrappers are introduced as the [standalone addon](../addons/@mlabs-haskell/paima-middleware/).
 And example of more game specific (but still wallet agnostic) middleware for the "open-world" can be found in the [demo's `game_middleware.gd`](./godot-cip-30-frontend/game_middleware.gd).
 Game specific middleware uses Godot Paima middleware addon as it's core.
 It can be used to run Godot open-world demo with any wallet supported by Pima via proper `PaimaMiddleware.LoginInfo` provided for login.

-It is highly recommended to have developer's console opened in the browser, as most interesting data will be printed there during interactions.
+❗It is highly recommended to have developer's console opened in the browser, as most interesting data will be printed there during interactions.
 Recommended browser: Google Chrome.

 ## Prerequisites